-Who Can Take Private Property Through Eminent Domain In Texas?
+Who Has The Power To Take Private Property Through Eminent Domain In Texas?

 The United States Constitution and the Texas State Constitution give the government the power of eminent domain, as well as other entities and authorities to whom those governments delegate the power of eminent domain, to appropriate private property for public use.